kaushik-anand/fyle-internship-challenge-23/README.md

-## GitGoogle - Github Repositories Listing Page
+## GitGoogle - GitHub Repositories Listing Page

 ### Project Overview

-Git Google is an Angular 14+ single-page application (SPA) that allows users to input a GitHub username and displays the public GitHub repositories associated with that user.
+GitBuddy is an Angular 14+ single-page application (SPA) that allows users to input a GitHub username and displays the public GitHub repositories associated with that user.
 The application includes features such as server-side pagination, a search bar, skeleton loaders, and a dropdown for selecting page size.

 ### Features